albertotonda/albertotonda.github.io/content/publication/gaudesi-2013-evolutionary/index.md

   show that the results obtained by the proposed approach are qualitatively comparable with those provided by experts, despite the complete absence of human intervention during the optimization process.'
+featured: false
+publication: '*Proceedings of the 28th Annual ACM Symposium on Applied Computing - SAC ′13*'
+doi: 10.1145/2480362.2480400
 links:
 - name: URL
   url: https://doi.org/10.1145/2480362.2480400
 ---